 How to Identify Pine Beetles

 Mountain pine beetles develop in pines, particularly ponderosa, lodgepole, Scots (Scotch), and limber pine.
-Bristlecone and pinyon pine are less commonly attached.
+Bristlecone and pinyon pine are less commonly attacked.

 During early stages of an outbreak, attacks are limited largely to trees in poor health, such those under stress from injury, poor site conditions, fire damage, overcrowding, root disease, or old age.
 However, as beetle populations increase, mountain pine beetle attacks may involve most trees in the outbreak area.

 A related insect, the Douglas-fir beetle (Dendroctonus pseudotsugae), occasionally damages Douglas-fir.